THEME_BUSINESS_TRAVEL_FLIGHT-GettyImages-621595930-6.jpg

 from expert traveller Blane Bachelor

-Tip #1: Hand luggage in exit rows
+1. Hand luggage in exit rows.

-If you’re sitting in an exit or bulkhead row, you’ll need to put all your hand luggage items in the overhead bin for takeoff and landing.
+If you’re sitting in an exit or bulkhead row, you’ll need to put all your hand luggage items in the overhead locker for takeoff and landing.
 So don’t wait to board until the last group, when that critical space will likely be full.

-Tip #2: Board with your group
+2. Board with your group.

-Overly eager travellers on American Airlines, beware: the carrier recently introduced technology to identify so-called “gate lice”: passengers who try to board ahead of their group (and presumably grab bin space for their cabin bags).
-Board with your group, or you may be sent to the back of the line – and forced to gate-check your hand luggage.
+Overly eager travellers on American Airlines, beware: the carrier recently introduced technology to identify so-called “gate lice”: passengers who try to board ahead of their group (and presumably grab overhead locker space for their cabin bags).

-Tip #3: Personal item goes under the seat
+3. Personal item goes under the seat.

-Don’t assume you can store a personal item – say, a backpack – alongside your larger cabin bag in the overhead bin, especially if you have a basic economy fare.
-One, bins may be full by the time you board; and two, the carrier may slap you with a gate service fee for personal items deemed too big.
+Don’t assume you can store a personal item – say, a backpack – alongside your larger cabin bag in the overhead locker, especially if you have a basic economy fare.

 Still have questions about hand luggage?

 Luggage policies can be confusing.
 For an easy way to compare hand luggage rules across airlines, check out our hand luggage guide.
-Or perhaps you’re stuck on what to pack?
-We have plenty of handy tips for that, too.
-Finally, don’t forget to check how early to get to the airport.

 About the author